Ingleby Manor School Advisory Board

-Frances Lynch (Acting Chair)
+Frances Lynch (Vice Chair)

 Frances, known to friends as Fran, was born and bred in Northern Ireland, and moved to England in 1988 to study Chemical Engineering at Manchester University.
 A job offer from ICI in 1992 brought her to the Teesside area, and she’s never left!

 Although Fran has a strongly technical background, she is also a Chartered Marketer and her current employment is as Global Marketing Manager for an International FTSE 100 company.
 She is a director of Ingleby Manor Foundation Trust, the parent and community group that secured the school for Ingleby Barwick.